tapas4java/generator-ng-appgen/CUSTOMIZING.md

 #### directiveSimpleTemplates
 Type: `String`

-Directory to load directive template files from if the user has chosen to create a directive without an external partial.
+Directory to load directive template files from if the user has chosen to create a directive without an external template.

 #### directiveComplexTemplates
 Type: `String`

-Directory to load directive template files from if the user has chosen to create a directive with an external partial.
+Directory to load directive template files from if the user has chosen to create a directive with an external template.

 #### serviceTemplates
 Type: `String`